cjpatton/draft-hoypat-httpbis-message-signatures-ekm/draft-hoypat-httpbis-message-signatures-ekm.md

 an on-path attacker with access to the HTTP messages transmitted between the client and server can replay a signed message at will.

-The `nonce` parameter provides some defense against this, but this mechanism is not applicable in all deployment scenarios.
+The `nonce` parameter provides some defense against replay attacks, but this mechanism is not applicable in all deployment scenarios.
 For example, it is common for two TLS servers to be authoritative for the same DNS name.
 (This setup is commonly referred to as "multi-CDN".)
 In this scenario, the first server can intercept a signed request from a client, then replay that request to the second server, thereby impersonating the client.

-This goal of this document is to make replay protection more robust.
+The goal of this document is to make replay protection more robust.
 A new derived component is defined for HTTP Message Signatures whose value is set to key material exported from TLS as defined in {{Section 7.5 of !RFC8446}}.
 This binds the signed message to the underlying TLS channel, thereby ensuring the signature is never accepted outside of that channel.

-TODO Talk about WBA?

 # Conventions and Definitions